IFSC 3300 HW10, due W Oct. 30, 2024

 Directions: Please provide the code for questions that involve coding.
-Send code in the body of your email, to IFSC3300HW@gmail.com.
+Send to IFSC3300HW@gmail.com.

 1. a.
-Exercise 1 in the W3schools "HTML Forms" lesson, linked from the lecture schedule in the syllabus.
+The first exercise at the end of the W3schools "HTML Forms" lesson, which is linked from the lecture schedule in the syllabus.
 Give what you typed in, or a screen shot.

 2. For an html form’s submit input type, what does the name attribute do?
 The value attribute?